November 2, 2011

-Evangelical missionary David Herzog stooped to a new low deceiving the Jewish community with ads that intentionally avoided any mention of their Evangelical Christian agenda.
+Evangelical missionary David Herzog stooped to a new low deceiving the Jewish community with ads which intentionally avoided any mention of their Christian evangelical agenda.

-The half-page ads ran for several weeks in The Jewish Journal.
+The half-page ads ran for several weeks in the Los Angeles Jewish Journal.
 They promoted a Beverly Hills event offering “supernatural healings” based on what the ad termed Jewish mysticism.

 A number of Jewish students attended the recent event, only to discover they had been duped by the Herzog ads.

 As the founder and director of Jews for Judaism, I know this is not the first time a community newspaper has been the target of such duplicity.
-A number of years ago, we alerted the community that ads for the missionary movie “The Rabbi” were surreptitiously placed in dozens of Jewish newspapers across North America.
+A number of years ago we alerted the community that ads for the missionary movie “The Rabbi” were surreptitiously placed in dozens of Jewish newspapers across North American.

-“Even the Jewish newspapers are begging us to put our ads for our next Health Lecture,” he wrote online.
+“Even the Jewish newspapers are begging us to put our ads in their next Health Issue,” he wrote online.

 Jews for Judaism is already planning a campaign to prepare the community for a Chosen People Ministries crusade scheduled to target the Los Angeles Jewish community in 2012.
-This time we have enough notice to plan in advance, and it is imperative that the entire community rallies together and joins us in presenting a strong front.
+This time we have enough notice to plan in advance, and it is imperative that the entire community rally together and join us in presenting a strong front.

 Rabbi Bentzion Kravitz is the founder and director of Jews for Judaism.
 He can be reached at la@JewsForJudaism.org.

 JewishJournal.com is produced by TRIBE Media Corp., a non-profit media company whose mission is to inform, connect and enlighten community